williazo/tcensReg/README.md

 # Installation

-You can install `tcensReg` from CRAN for the stable release or install the GitHub verion for the active development version:
+You can install `tcensReg` from CRAN for the stable release or install the GitHub version for the active development version:

 ``` r
 #stable CRAN version